Prevention and Education

 Does a condom fully protect against herpes?

-No. Condoms reduce transmission by approximately 30 to 50% by covering the most common shedding areas on the penis or vaginal opening.
-They don't cover all potential shedding sites (scrotum, inner thighs, perineum, labia).
+No. Condoms reduce transmission by approximately 30 to 50% by covering the most common shedding areas.
+They don’t cover all potential shedding sites (scrotum, inner thighs, perineum, labia).
 Suppressive antiviral therapy adds additional protection beyond condoms.

 Don’t Know What Could Be Causing Your Symptoms?